| Frequently Asked Questions

 NRA.org

 Yes, the popularity of vintage military rifle events using the M-1 Garand, 1903 Springfield, 1917 Enfield, and various Mauser designs is growing.
-There are several events in the upper Midwest during the summer months, as well as an event at the US National Matches at Camp Perry, Ohio.
+While there are no vintage matches scheduled at North Star, there are several events around the upper Midwest during the summer months, as well as events at the US National Matches at Camp Perry, Ohio.

 Yes.
-You can use the area behind the 600 yard firing line for camping during multi day matches.
-Outdoor privies are available.
-There is no water or electricity available.
+We have a dedicated camping area.
+Outdoor privies are available, however there is no water or electricity.
 Campers must be very watchful of children and pets when the range is in use.

 Yes.
 For an additional $1.00 per year, you can have a "spousal membership", which provides access to the range without your presence.
 This type of membership has no voice or vote at meetings and no other privileges or responsibilities.
 A full membership can obtained using the procedures described above.